Rishi-Mishra0704/code-collab-backend/progress.md

 Done:
 - Chat system working
-- File System working
 - TCP Server working
 - Compiler working , but we need to add more languages and compilers

 Pending:
+- File System sort of working
 - Auth system sort of working
 - Terminal sort of working
-- Collaboration system
+- Collaboration system, totally crashed for some reason